Can a simple syrup ease care for dementia patients who resist?

 Summary

-This study tests if a liquid medicine called midazolam can help elderly patients with moderate to severe memory problems feel calmer and accept care they usually resist.
-About 30 hospitalized patients will receive the medicine before care routines.
-The goal is to see if it reduces their resistance and makes caregiving easier and safer.
+This study tests if a liquid medicine called midazolam can help elderly patients with moderate to severe memory problems who refuse care.
+About 30 hospitalized patients will receive the medicine before care to see if it reduces their resistance.
+The goal is to make necessary care easier and less stressful for both patients and caregivers.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.